dacurry-tns/deploying-apereo-cas/pages/high-avail/mongodb/set-up-mongodb-authentication.md

 2. Uncomment the `security` section and add a `keyFile` setting with the path to the keyfile created above (`/var/lib/mongo/mongod-auth.key`).
 3. Also in the `security` section, add an `authorization` setting with the value `enabled` (this turns on role-based access control).
 4. Uncomment the `replication` section and add a `replSetName` setting with the value `rs0`.
+5. In the `systemLog` section add a `logRotate` setting with the value `reopen` (this is necessary for the `logrotate` configuration, created earlier, to work properly).

 After making these changes, the affected sections of the configuration file should look like this: